Tax Credit – 1098-T

 - When will I receive my form 1098-T?
 In January of each year, Liberty University provides secure electronic access to your 1098-T. This IRS Form 1098-T is for all students who had payments made toward qualified tuition and other related educational expenses billed to them during the applicable Tax calendar year.
 All 1098T’s are available through ASIST.
 Go To ASIST> STUDENT>STUDENT ACCOUNT>TAX NOTIFICATION.
 You may have also received your Form 1098-T via mail or electronically via your Liberty University email address.

 - Why don’t the numbers on the form 1098-T equal the amounts I paid to Liberty University during the year?
 Form 1098-T reports amounts of payments made toward qualified educational expenses that were billed in the applicable calendar year.
 Total payments reported will never exceed the amount of billed educational expenses (beginning in the 2018 calendar year).

-- My social security number (SSN) is incorrect on my form 1098-T. Can a new form be sent to me?
+- My social security number (SSN) is incorrect or missing on my form 1098-T. Can a new form be sent to me?
 If your SSN is incorrect, you will need to complete Form W-9S and deliver it in person to:

 Office of the Registrar

 Marie F. Green Hall, Room 1569

 Or via fax to the Office of the Registrar at (434) 582-2187 to request that your Social Security Number be updated so that the 1098-T can be issued, but please do not mail or email Form W-9S to the IRS.
 The registrar’s office will update your information.
 Please monitor your account for changes.
 Once your SSN has been updated, please email firstname.lastname@example.org from your Liberty email to request a new form be sent to you.
 Please include the year requested and indicate that your SSN be updated.